 So there we were, reading through the raw data of the 2013 Women’s Health Sex Survey, when we saw the stat.
 In response to the question, Which secret are you keeping from your partner?, 26% of the female respondents said: “I fantasise about other people.”

 Now we know what you’re thinking: Who’s she fantasising about, and how badly can I kick his ass?
-Truth is, though, it’s completely normal for women – and men – to have fantasies.
+Truth is, that’s toxic.
+The other hard truth?
+It’s completely normal for women – and men – to have fantasies.
 In fact, we’ve been doing it all our lives: depending on which research you read, we either start doing it from birth, or even a few weeks before that, during the third trimester of pregnancy.